jacobrees/Weather-App/README.md

 # Weather-App

 > This project is an app that displays weather information based on location.
-This app is built using JavaScript.
-This project is inspired by The Odin Project.
+This app was built using JavaScript.
+This is an assignment taken from _The Odin Project_.
 The purpose of this app was to build something that uses an API to get data.

 ### Todo Screenshot: